pondrejk/dizzer/chap-definitions.md

 * **Relationality** – containing common fields that enable the conjoining of different datasets
 * **Extensionality and scalability** – flexibility of data generation, possibility to add or change new fields easily, possibility to rapidly expand in size

-The above parameters, their relative importance, as well as their cartographic implications, will be discussed more in depth in chapter 3, but straight from the start it is important to mention two open questions that for many people make attempts to define big data vague at best, sometimes to the point of questioning the existence of the phenomenon itself.
+The above parameters, their relative importance, as well as their cartographic implications, will be discussed more in depth later, but straight from the start it is important to mention two open questions that for many people make attempts to define big data vague at best, sometimes to the point of questioning the existence of the phenomenon itself.

 First, there are no quantitative thresholds that would define exactly how large the "big" volume is, how fast the "big" velocity is, and so on.
 Some properties would even be hard to describe in quantitative terms (for example extensionality).
 Other properties sound too general or vague to act as a sound defining parameter (scalability).
 What is more, one could extend the properties ad absurdum, for example *variety* could refer to differences in structure, origin, quality, or any other property of a dataset.
 Such depth of parameters and sub-parameters does not add to the overall comparability of datasets, especially when we consider that data-generation procedures may be unique to certain domains and not found in others.
 Finally, many datasets lack metadata detailed enough to allow to judge all mentioned properties.
 It is possible that these issues will clear out with time, but parameter thresholds may as well remain blurry and ever in flux.